-am professionally trained to help clients explore thoughts, feelings and behaviour, seeing them from a different perspective and identifying important themes in what may be a complex web of issues and emotions.
+I help clients explore thoughts, feelings and behaviours, seeing them from a different perspective and identifying important themes in what may be a complex web of issues and emotions.

 I help clients identify their true needs and wants, and explore new possibilities.
 Brainstorming scenarios and setting goals can lead to change that is realistic and in keeping with personal values and practical constraints.

 By helping clients understand the neuroscience behind anxiety, panic attacks and depression, there is often a drastic reduction in symptoms.

 Counselling can help you explore how you relate to others such as your partner, family and colleagues.
 Improved communication skills and assertiveness will lead to more fulfilling relationships.